wojciech12/talk_java_2018_prometheus/README.rst

 - `LinkedIN Slideshare <https://www.slideshare.net/WojciechBarczyski/monitor-your-java-application-with-prometheus-stack/>`_
 - src/ - an example REST application monitored with Prometheus, Alertmanager, and Grafana.
 Check `demo/README <demo/README.rst>`_.

-The demo consists of a Spring 1.5 application and configured prometheus with grafana and alertmanager.
-To make it event easier, a request generator will let you stress the monitored endpoints with random errors and latency injections.
-Check the READMEs.

 If you find slides helpful, please give a LIKE to `my Linkedin post <https://www.linkedin.com/feed/update/urn:li:activity:6457577787816497152>`_ about this talk.

 Related Work